xiix0/scam/README.md

-He draweth out the thread of his verbosity finer than the staple of his argument.
+The better part of valor is discretion.
-		-- William Shakespeare, "Love's Labour's Lost"
+		-- William Shakespeare, "Henry IV"